Proteins locally secreted in the female reproductive system

 Origin of proteins locally secreted in the female reproductive system

-The analysis of gene expression showed that most proteins annotated as locally secreted in the female reproductive system are produced in the placenta (n=21) (Figure 4).
-Remaining proteins were encoded by genes enriched in either breast (n=5), fallopian tube (n=1) or brain (n=1).
+The analysis of gene expression showed that most tissue enriched proteins annotated as locally secreted in the female reproductive system are produced in the placenta (n=19), breast (n=5) or fallopian tube (n=2) (Figure 4).
 It should be noted that proteins specific to a certain tissue or cell types not available to the Human Protein Atlas project might appear as being enriched in tissues different from what is expected.
 For example, oocytes are few in relation to the total number of cells in the ovary.
 Furthermore, the ovary samples used in the expression level analysis are mainly derived from infertile women that lack oocytes, meaning that the final amount of oocytes sometimes may be too small in order for oocyte-specific mRNA to be detected.
 One example is ZP2, a likely oocyte-specific protein, which in available data was found to be tissue enriched in the brain.

 Examples of secreted proteins in the female reproductive system